Olly-Segau/Toronto-Affordable-Housing-Project/README.md

 # Toronto Affordable Housing Pipeline Dashboard

 ## 1. Background and Overview
-* **Context**:Toronto is currently experiencing a significant housing affordability crisis, with rising rents and limited inventory.
+* **Context:** Toronto is currently experiencing a significant housing affordability crisis, with rising rents and limited inventory.
 To provide transparency, the City of Toronto maintains a "Housing Pipeline" dataset that tracks every affordable housing project from the initial planning stages to final completion.

 * **Goal:** The goal of this project was to take raw, complex municipal housing data and transform it into a high-level executive dashboard.
 This tool allows users to quickly identify where housing is being built, how many units are expected, and which phases of development are currently experiencing the most significant bottlenecks.